 At Venngage we truly value finding candidates that will enrich our culture by aligning with our core values.
 This is because we can always teach you a skill or process, but not how to be a team player.
 Or a fun person to work with!

 I know that including a concept as large and abstract as your personality on your resume can be a little tricky.
-That’s why I recommend using a few simple icons to illustrate your hobbies and interests.
+That’s why it’s better to use a few simple icons to illustrate your hobbies and interests.
 Like so:

 As you can see in this resume design example, the designer included a bunch of icons to show what she likes to do during her free time.